harsha070/data-pipeline/README.md

 aws:
   s3_access_key: admin
   s3_secret_key: password
 # cron job frequency (in minutes).
-Set to run the data pipeline runs every 1 minute.
 If you want to run only once, set to None.
 job_interval: None # minutes
 ```